embano1/memlog/README.md

 data/event source*, e.g. a legacy system, REST API, database, etc. that can't (or should not) be changed.
-But the requirement being that the (source) data should be made available over a streaming-like API, e.g. *gRPC* or processed by a Go application which requires the aformentationed properties of a `Log`.
+But the requirement being that the (source) data should be made available over a streaming-like API, e.g. *gRPC* or processed by a Go application which requires the properties of a `Log`.

 `memlog` helps as it allows to bridge between these different APIs and use cases as a *building block* to extract and store data `Records` from an external